glouppe/info8006-introduction-to-ai/lecture9.md

 # Academia vs Private labs

-- NIPS remains a conference where most are academic researchers.
+- NIPS remains an *academic* research conference.
-- But there is an increasing presence of strong private research labs.
+- But there is an increasing presence of **strong private research labs**.
     - Google Brain, Google DeepMind, NVidia, Facebook, IBM, Intel, Microsoft, etc.
     - All are aggressively hiring!